lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     run 25000

-Running this simulation using LAMMPS, one can see that the number of molecules is increasing progressively.
+.. admonition:: Note
+    :class: non-title-info

     When using the pressure argument, LAMMPS ignores the value of the chemical potential (here :math:`\mu = -0.5\,\text{eV}`, which corresponds roughly to ambient conditions, i.e. to a relative humidity :math:`\text{RH} \approx 50\,\%` :cite:`gravelle2020multi`.)
     The large pressure value of 100 bars was chosen to ensure that some successful insertions of molecules would occur during the short duration of this simulation.

 .. figure:: figures/GCMC-number-dm.png
     :class: only-dark